janniver/interviewace/README.md

 # InterviewAce: AI-Powered Technical Interview Assistant
 ## Description
-InterviewAce is an AI-driven platform tailored to optimize the technical interview experience.
-It is designed to revolutionize the way technical interviews are conducted.
-Leveraging the power of AI, our platform offers a real-time, interactive environment where candidates can showcase their coding skills and problem-solving abilities.
-InterviewAce is perfect for for interviewees practicing for their big day.
+As technical interviews become a mainstay in the software engineering job applications, it is crucial for interviewees to be prepared for the unique blend of problem solving and effective communication that they will encounter.
+InterviewAce is a platform that harnesses AI to enable this: it offers a real-time, interactive environment where candidates can practise their coding skills and communication abilities, making it the perfect tool to prepare them for the big day.

 ## Features
 - Live Coding Environment: Allows candidates to write, compile, execute, and showcase their coding skills in real-time.
 Ability to choose the language and font in the virtual IDE.